9 Stunning Plants that Look Like Spider Plants

 Botanical Name: Stenotaphrum secundatum

-This plant is a type of buffalo grass that has variegated leaves.
-Its leaves look like those of a spider plant, with a pointy and curly shape.
+This plant is a type of buffalo grass with variegated leaves.
+Its leaves resemble those of a spider plant, with a pointy and curly shape and spill beautifully.

 3. Dracaena